What function does vMotion perform in VMware vSphere?

 Prepare for the VMware vSphere Test.
 Study with flashcards and multiple-choice questions, each offering hints and explanations.
 Ace your exam!

-vMotion is a key feature in VMware vSphere that allows the live migration of running virtual machines (VMs) between ESXi hosts with zero downtime.
-This functionality is essential for maintaining high availability and resource optimization without interrupting the services provided by the virtual machines.
+vMotion is a critical feature in VMware vSphere that allows for the seamless migration of running virtual machines from one ESXi host to another without any downtime.
+This capability is essential for various operational tasks, including load balancing, hardware maintenance, and optimizing resource utilization.

 Subscribe